 Light Preferences: | Medium to bright, filtered sunlight |

-Flowering Season: | Spring to fall for about 8 weeks |
+Flowering Season: | Spring to fall for about eight weeks |

 27) Fox Tail Orchid (Rhynchostylis retusa)

 When in bloom, this orchid species is instantly recognizable for its pendant-style racemes that hold abundant garlands of up to 100 pink-spotted white flowers each.
 In Assam, this fox tail orchid is worn by Bihu dancers at the onset of spring.
-Additionally, in this culture of Northern Indian, the Rhynchostylis retusa symbolizes fertility, love, and happiness.
+Additionally, in this culture of Northern India, the Rhynchostylis retusa symbolizes fertility, love, and happiness.

 Native To: | East and Southeast Asia |